Turn Your House into Your Dream Home: A Guide to Home Remodeling

 Step 2: Consult a Trustworthy Professional

 Don't attempt to DIY everything.
-First of all, you may end up with a substandard output that may put your family's safety at risk.
+First of all, you may end up with a substandard output that puts your family's safety at risk.
 Second, your lack of expertise may harm you while you’re carrying out the task.

 • Architect - If you’re renovating the façade of the house, an architect will help you create an outstanding look based on your aesthetic tastes.

-• Building contractor – As the muscle of this project, your building contractor will execute the plan and oversee the remodeling project from start to finish.
-In some cases, the contracting company will also be responsible for applying for the building permit.
+• Building contractor - As the muscle of this project, your building contractor will execute the plan and oversee the remodeling project from start to finish.
+In some cases, the contracting company is also responsible for applying for the building permit.

 Step 3.
 Plan Your Budget

-Now that you know what needs to be done and your plan has been validated by the professionals, you can start working on the budget.
-Here are some of the important areas that you need to cover:
+Now that your plan has been validated by professionals, start working on the budget.
+Here are some important areas you need to cover:

-• Labor – You'll need to pay your home remodeling contractors who will work on the following: demolition, carpentry, masonry, and electrical work, among others.
+• Labor - You'll need to pay home remodeling contractors, who will work on the following: demolition, carpentry, masonry, and electrical work, among others.
 Don’t forget the professional fees of your collaborators, too, from the interior designer to the engineer.

-• Materials – Never ever settle for anything cheap and of poor quality.
+• Materials - Never, ever settle for anything cheap and of poor quality.
 Source your materials from trusted and reputable brands.
-Ask your contractor for information.
+Ask your contractor for more information.

-• Permits – Work without any legal implications by applying for your building permit.
+• Permits - Work without any legal complications by applying for your building permit.
 The cost of the permit mainly depends on the size of the project (per square meter).

-• Miscellaneous – Deliveries of materials, food, and refreshments for the workers; your commute; and apartment rental (if you can’t live in the house for a while) must also be included in your budget computation.
+• Miscellaneous - Include deliveries of materials, food, and refreshments for the workers; your commute; and apartment rental (if you can’t live in the house for a while) in your budget computation.

 The source of the funds will also matter.
 Here are some options to consider:

-• Cash – Cash is ideal for those who are not in a hurry to start the project and homeowners who have the ability to save up a large amount of money.
+• Cash - Cash is ideal for homeowners who are not in a hurry to start the project and can save up a large amount of money.

 • Credit cards - This financing method is perfect for small-scale remodeling projects.
 However, keep in mind that not all contractors accept credit card payments.